-Funded by a Wellcome Trust Early-Career Award (2026-2031), my next project, Madness in Medicine: Psychotic Experiences and Innovative Approaches to Mental Health Care in the UK, is a community-engaged clinical ethnography that explores how mental health clinicians and experts by experience in South London are revaluing psychotic-like experiences, engaging them therapeutically as insight or illness through experimental psychedelic trials and new models of psychosis care.
+Funded by a Wellcome Trust Early-Career Award (2026-2031), my current project, Madness in Medicine: Psychotic Experiences and Innovative Approaches to Mental Health Care in the UK, is a community-engaged clinical ethnography that explores how clinical practitioners and people with lived experience in South London are revaluing psychotic-like experiences, engaging them therapeutically as insight or illness through experimental psychedelic trials and new models of psychosis care.

-My interdisciplinary health research examines disability justice and the politics of sexual and reproductive health care in Canada (2022-2025).
-My past research activities (2012-2018) have covered topics in gender, sexuality, and health in Canada and South Africa, including the gendered dimensions of HIV/AIDS.
+As an interdisciplinary and collaborative health researcher, my broader work has explored questions of disability justice and the politics of sexual and reproductive health care in Canada (2022-2025), and gender, sexuality, and health inequities in Canada and South Africa (2012-2018), including the gendered dimensions of HIV/AIDS.

 I hold a PhD in Social Anthropology from York University (2021), an MA in Gender Studies from Central European University (2011), and a BMus (Hons) in Music from Dalhousie University (2010).